me-cfs/me-cfs.github.io/drafts/saphir-whorf-me.md

 See blog post: [A misrepresented illness, more PEM less fatigue](https://me-cfs.github.io/drafts/misrepresented-fatigue-pem.html)

 ## Doublespeak
-“Holistic” meaning “psychological” and “biopsychosocial” meaning “psychosocial” is the kind of linguistic tricks the people oppressing us have continually used to keep credibility.

-"healing”, “medically-unexplained”, “rewire your brain”, “software not hardware” etc.

-I think this was said in another thread, but it’s “shrödinger’s somatic symptom”.
-When it is used between professionals, it nearly always means psychogenic, but when a patient asks what it means, the doctor will say physical.

 “BPS” when used by psychosomatisers is such an Orwellian twisting of words.

 There’s nothing “bio” about their beliefs, it’s all psychosocial, but by having “bio” in the name, they claim to be the “moderate” middle ground while the “extremist” “activists” claim the illness is entirely biological.

+“Holistic” meaning “psychological”

+these are the kind of linguistic tricks the people oppressing us have continually used to keep credibility.

+it’s “shrödinger’s somatic symptom”.
+When it is used between professionals, it nearly always means psychogenic, but when a patient asks what it means, the doctor will say physical.

+"healing”, “medically-unexplained”, “rewire your brain”, “software not hardware” etc. (All terms that sound innocent on their own but are used with negative connotations)

 ### Functional
 Functional